Butternut Squash Pancakes (GAPS-Friendly & Low FODMAP)

 - 1 pinch sea salt (I use Celtic!)

 - 1 tsp butter or coconut oil for cooking

 - Scramble in a bowl the squash, eggs and nut butter.

 - Whisk in remaining ingredients.

-- Prepare a pan with 1 to 2 teaspoons of butter/oil over medium heat.
+- Prepare a pan with the butter/oil over medium heat.

 - Cook silver dollar-sized pancake batter in pan over medium heat and flip when they are golden brown on each side.

-- These pancakes are great on their own, or they also go great with a glass of milk/milk substitute and some real maple syrup/raw honey!
+- These pancakes are great on their own, or they also go great with a glass of milk/milk substitute and some real maple syrup (low FODMAP) or raw honey (GAPS)!

 - Exchange per whole recipe: 1 serving = 1 starch, 2 oz. protein, 2 fats, 1 vegetable